 When the Leinstermen and the Ossorians observed this extraordinary courage rising in the Dal gCais they conceived fear and terror of them, and what they said was; "It is not a retreat in disorder or panic that may be expected from the Dal gCais," said they, "but the fighting of a close firm battle in self-defence.
 For this reason we will not give them battle, for they are indifferent as to whether they shall endure death or life."
 Mac Giolla Phadraig replied: "It is cowardly of you to say that, seeing that you are numerous enough to eat yonder company if they were cooked food."
 "That is true," they replied, "but though it be true, none of these will be slain without his having slain five or six, and how is it to our advantage to be slain with them?"
-"Since you do not wish to give them battle," said Mac Giolla Phadraig, "harass them by pursuit;" and the Dal gCais were less pleased at this than they would have been to give them battle.
-After this the Dal gCais proceeded unto their own country in want and in difficulties, and only eight hundred and fifty reached home with the son of Brian, for they lost a hundred and fifty through this harassing pursuit of the Ossorians on their failing to give battle.
+"Since you do not wish to give them battle," said Mac Giolla Phadraig, "harass them by pursuit;" and the Dal gCais proceeded unto their own country in want and in difficulties, and only eight hundred and fifty reached home with the son of Brian, for they lost a hundred and fifty through this harassing pursuit of the Ossorians on their failing to give battle.